 Medical bills on credit reports are a huge problem for millions of Americans.
-Federal Reserve researchers found that over half of collection agency accounts and nearly one-fifth of lawsuits that show up as black marks on credit reports are for medical debts!
+Federal Reserve researchers found that over half of collection agency accounts and nearly one-fifth of lawsuits that show up as negative items on credit reports are for medical debts!

 Are you one of those individuals with medical collections on your credit?
 Perhaps you were not able to pay a medical bill because you were uninsured, underinsured or because you had fallen on tough times.
 Or, maybe your debt was sent to collection while you were trying to get answers to things that confused you about a medical provider’s bill before you paid it.
 Or maybe you never even knew you owed the medical provider until a collection agency contacted you!